 What residential supports do we offer?

-We provide independent living arrangements for people who are independent, and group living arrangements for people who are not ready or want to live on their own.
+We provide independent living arrangements for people who are independent, and group living arrangements for people who are not ready to live on their own, or prefer not to.

 The people we support who are ready to live independently on their own are often eligible to enroll into and receive what is known as Individual Supports and Services (ISS).
 With the help of dedicated administrative staff and Direct Support Professionals, the ISS program not only works to locate and rent apartments to those we serve, the program also ensures that the people receiving services are supported by staff, as needed.

-Some of the people we support may not be ready or want to live on their own.
+Some of the people we support may not be ready to live on their own, or prefer not to.
 As a result, the program known as the Individualized Residential Alternative (IRA) program is designed to accommodate more than one person in a group living setting.
 By living with roommates, the people we support have the opportunity to develop long-lasting friendships, have a sense of safety, and be an active community member.
 Residents who are receiving IRA services are usually supported aroud-the-clock by qualified Direct Support Professionals who craft teachable moments around daily living activities such as: preparing meals, doing laundry, grocery shopping, and other individual needs specific to each person’s development.